-An update to the current PingDirectory Server release includes the introduction of a topology registry, which stores information that was stored previously in the admin backend, such as server instances, instance and secret keys, server groups, and administrator user accounts.
+An update to the current server release includes the introduction of a topology registry, which stores information that was stored previously in the admin backend, such as server instances, instance and secret keys, server groups, and administrator user accounts.

 Before you can update and migrate the admin backend, the following conditions must be satisfied:

-- Run the update tool and provide LDAP authentication options to the peer servers of the server being updated.
-The update tool connects to the peer servers of the server being updated to obtain the necessary information to populate the topology registry.
+- Run the update command and provide LDAP authentication options to the peer servers of the server being updated.
+The update command connects to the peer servers of the server being updated to obtain the necessary information to populate the topology registry.

 - On every server in the topology, configure the encryption protocol requested, either plain, TLS, StartTLS, or SASL, for an LDAP connection.